 1. Digital platforms offer flexible teaching and learning schedules.

 The revolution of online education created flexible learning schedules and accessibility to different learning platforms.
 Since the great transition happened, ways of learning have gone beyond what’s traditional.
-In this light, the education sector in different countries in the world tapped their utmost credibility and resiliency in making resources freely available to all students regardless of status and socio-economic background.
+In this light, the education sector in different countries tapped their credibility in creating free and available resources for students regardless of status and socio-economic background.

 Many online learning platforms offer free access to teachers and students.
 Hence, instructional delivery has been made possible.
 Indeed, the incorporation of technology in education years back has made teachers comfortable in adapting extensively ‘live streaming’ and other strategies of online learning.
 It is just not new to us.
 Therefore, it’s quite easy to navigate its realm after all.